EMREXEU/fi-ncp/README.md

 - npm

 ## Project structure
-- Project root contains `pom.xml` which builds and packages both front-end and back-end
+- Project root contains `./pom.xml` which builds and packages both front-end and back-end
-- front-end is a separate folder inside project which can be run also locally as normal angular project:`fi-ncp/src/main/fi-ncp-front`
+- front-end is a separate folder inside project which can be run also locally as normal angular
+  project:
-  -
+  - `fi-ncp/src/main/fi-ncp-front`

 ## Compiling
 Maven project builds and packages both spring-boot back-end and angular front-end application